Ohubabs/Mattermost-Team-EKS/README.md

 ![Screenshot 2024-05-15 at 5 15 58 PM](https://github.com/Ohubabs/Mattermost-Team-EKS/assets/68171102/28bd378f-2ca6-47af-9a9f-6f3910f3b38d)

-### Step 13: Deploy the Nginx-Ingress Helm Chart to handle the traffic in and out to applications running in pods within the Mattermost Cluster:
+### Step 13: Deploy the Nginx-Ingress Helm Chart to handle the traffic in and out to web applications running in pods within the Mattermost Cluster:

 Enter the nginx-ingress/ directory
 Execute the following commands: